Matthtica/user-management/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Todos
-- [ ] Add delete button for users and products api route
+- [ ] Add delete button for users and products api routes
+- [ ] Change FC to classic function component with types
+- [ ] Make custom hooks inside hooks.ts file to handle logics
+- [ ] Fully styled Rich text editor